jhernandezm-dreamcode/patagonian-test-node/README.md

 1. In folder test_files there are many files for prove the app, each one with 1000 registers

-2. In case that you want avoid the postman configurations, you can import this postman collection [postman collection](https://www.getpostman.com/collections/94cf0c96910999b03e1f)
+2. In case that you want avoid the postman configurations, you can import this postman collection (https://www.getpostman.com/collections/94cf0c96910999b03e1f)

 3. The tests cover 95% of code if you wan to execute the test run:
     ~~~